teruyuki-yamasaki/VAMR/README.md

 To estimate the camera pose for each image in a given dataset, using corresponding pixel and world coordinates of the reference points provided for each image, as well as the camera matrix: the Direct Linear Transform (DLT) algorithm

 ### 03. Harris detector + descriptor + matching
-To implement Harris corner detection and key point tracking: First evaluate the Harris score for each pixel of the input image, then select key points based on the Harris scores, and finally match descriptors in order to findfeature correnspondences between frames.
+To implement Harris corner detection and key point tracking: First evaluate the Harris score for each pixel of the input image, then select key points based on the Harris scores, and finally match descriptors in order to find feature correnspondences between frames.

 ### 04. SIFT detector + descriptor + matching